Category Poison Control Centre (PCC) Software

 For more details: https://chemsec.org/why-high-levels-of-pfas-should-be-a-personal-injury-by-law/

-Data sharing with your parent, partners or government organisation maybe a requirement.
-The ToxAware platform allows for such a need to be easily implemented.
+• The ToxAware platform allows for such a need to be easily implemented.